 If you have been infected by P. falciparum you may have a near continuous fever.

 There are many different preventative treatments which you can take for malaria.
-These are available following a consultation and can be bought from a high-street or online pharmacist.
+These are available following a consultation and can be bought from a high-street or online pharmacy.

 The available malaria prevention treatments include: